olifrost/nfn/donate.md

 </style>

-*Donations are used to boost posts on Facebook to a susceptible audience.*
+*Donations are used to boost nice posts on Facebook to a susceptible audience.*

 ![](/img/NFN4.jpg)